TekWizely/python-charmd/README.md

 **Note:** `charmd` does not automatically install `pydevd-pycharm` as a dependency.
 This is intentional, as PyCharm installations ship with their own preferred version of the library that should be used for debugging.
 See [Locating or Installing pydevd-pycharm](#locating-or-installing-pydevd-pycharm) below.

 ## Quick start

+**⚠️ Important:** Before running any `charmd` command, ensure that PyCharm's Python Debug Server is already running and listening on the configured host and port (default: localhost:5678).

+See [PyCharm's Debug Documentation](https://www.jetbrains.com/help/pycharm/debugging-code.html) for more information.

 _usage_
 ```text